 - Some people find this distortion triggers their photophobia symptoms, making them feel sick.

-If you want eyewear for sensitive eyes, don’t use sunglasses.
-Instead, try Axon Optics outdoor lenses when you’re outside, and our indoor lenses for when you’re inside.
-We also have lenses that darken when you step outdoors.
+If you want eyewear for sensitive eyes, don’t use sunglasses indoors.
+Instead, try Axon Optics with Avulux lenses both indoors and out.

 Kalloniatis, M., & Luu, C. (2007, July 9).
 Light and Dark Adaptation.
 Webvision. https://webvision.med.utah.edu/book/part-viii-psychophysics-of-vision/light-and-dark-adaptation/

 Kelechava, B. (2018, March 20).
 ANSI Z80.3-2018, Sunglasses Standard Revision.
 The ANSI Blog. https://blog.ansi.org/2018/03/ansi-z80-3-2018-sunglasses-standard-revision/#gref